-StarCycle‘s Cedar Mill and Lake Oswego studios are a great location for your next “energetic, inspirational, and balanced cardio ride”.
+StarCycle‘s Portland studios are a great location for your next “energetic, inspirational, and balanced cardio ride”.
 Written on the walls, you’ll see some pretty good advice: “Turn ‘I wish’ into ‘I will’”.
 Created by two busy, driven moms with a passion for fitness, StarCycle understands that sometimes life can get in the way.
-That’s why the studio offers child care services at both locations and convenient online booking.
-Keep an eye out for their new N Williams studio opening soon.
+That’s why the studio offers child care services at locations and convenient online booking.

 Be prepared for a full-body workout at BurnCycle’s Pearl District and Lake Oswego locations.
 Classes are focused on the upper body, obliques, and core, and blast fun beats to get you pumped.
 Burn boasts that “it’s like going to the best dance club in Portland — with a life coach”.
 Classes are 45 minutes and encourage a positive, non-judgmental environment.
 Easily book your class and reserve your bike online… and get ready to sweat!
 Fitt Tip: Check out The Lab x Burn — their cross training venture in SE Portland.